 - Limb infarction/ necrosis

 - Nerve damage

 - Broken arm or leg

 Any of these injuries can cause extreme pain and emotional distress.
 But they might also require time away from work, medical treatment, and other out-of-pocket expenses.

 Accident victims with arm or leg injuries often face long roads to recovery.
 But sometimes, a victim’s injuries are so severe that they are unable to fully heal.
 They could face a lifetime of chronic pain, difficulty moving, or even confinement to a wheelchair.
 Their social lives, careers, and emotional health are impacted as a result, and the medical bills they face can be more than they’re able to afford.

 Whether your injuries are minor or severe, you should contact an experienced attorney who can help calculate the extent of your medical expenses and pursue compensation.
-Insurance companies want you to settle for as little as possible, but at Bottaro Law, it’s our goal to get you maximum compensation.
+Insurance companies want you to settle for as little as possible, but at the Bottaro Law Firm, LLC, it’s our goal to get you maximum compensation.

 Help for Injured Accident Victims in Rhode Island and Massachusetts